How Much Does General Liability Insurance Cost in Idaho?

 Average General Liability Insurance Costs in Idaho by Business Size

 General liability costs in Idaho range from $55 per month for sole proprietors to $1,701 for businesses with 20 to 49 employees, a 31-times spread across five employee bands.
-Costs scale with headcount because more employees typically mean more third-party interactions and greater exposure to liability claims.
+Costs scale with headcount because more employees lead to more third-party interactions and greater exposure to liability claims.

 Average General Liability Insurance Costs in Idaho by Industry